farsousa/webquiz/README.md

 A WEB MVC Application made in Java (Spring) to help competition students to train their knowledge in various disciplines.
 In it, users can filter the questions by content to have a more focused study for their event.

 ## :man_shrugging: How Can I Access? :woman_shrugging:
-To access the platform, click <a href="https://quizaplication.herokuapp.com/" target="_blank">here</a> and use the following credential:
+To access the platform, click [here](https://quizaplication.herokuapp.com/) and use the following credential:

 **User:** guest